TheArchiver/urizip/README.md

 If you have ideas on how to improve the compression, test it out first, and if it works, or you'd like to contributre, make a Pull Request!
 Thanks :D

+# Running and Building

+This was developed in NodeJS, and then bundled for the browser ( into app.js ) using `browserify`

+To run the code, clone the repo and type:

+`node shorten.js "<your url>"`

+To rebuild all the dictionaries and the browser bundle type

+`./build`

+To just rebuild the browser bundle type

+`./rebuild_quick`